 That July night, he had gone to see “Maximum Overdrive,” a horror movie based on a Stephen King novel.

-The movie let out at midnight, and as he left, Milford had spotted an elderly Navajo man sitting on a bench against the wall.
-He asked for a ride (he was in his mid-eighties, not exactly the type to see in a movie lobby, especially late at night), and Milford did.
+The movie let out at midnight, writes the ranger, and as he left, he’d spotted an elderly Navajo man sitting on a bench against the wall who asked for a ride.
+He was in his mid-eighties, not exactly the type to see in a movie lobby, especially late at night.
+Milford of course complied.

-Soon after taking back to the long, lonely highway, he sensed a movement out of the window on the passenger’s side.
+Soon after taking back to the long, lonely highway, Officer Milford sensed a movement out of the window on the passenger’s side.
 He expected to see a horse.

 “Its overall form appeared like that of a greyhound, except much larger.
 It was about four or so feet tall to the top of its back.
 I couldn’t tell if its feet were actually touching the ground or not.
 It had canine-like features, including a long snout like a dog’s or wolf’s.